Many vitamins used in our skin care products are included primarily to provide anti-oxidant defence against free radicals.

 Nanomaterials are often utilised in sun-protection formulations as a means of increasing product efficacy.
 They can provide greater UV filter efficiency by improving dispersion of inorganic filters, and enhance the texture and feel of sunscreens.

-This product was formulated only after years of rigorous research, with particular regard for safety (for our customers and for the natural environment) as well as performance.
+Both products were formulated only after years of rigorous research, with particular regard for safety (for our customers and for the natural environment) as well as performance.
 These are always paramount considerations in the development of new Aesop products.

 While scientific research into the safety of nanotechnology continues, we believe daily use of a high-quality sunscreen is of crucial importance in protecting the skin from the well-documented dangers of exposure to UV radiation.